1BitPay/api/source/index_zh.html.md

 meta:
   - name: description
-    content: Documentation for the Kittn API
+    content: Documentation for the 1BitPay API
 ---

 # 中文